kkew3/tabulate/README.md

-                        specifying the width of each column; `-' implies that the width of the underlying column can be decided by the program, in objective of minimizing the number of rowsof the table.
+                        specifying the width of each column; `-' implies that the width of the underlying column can be decided by the program, in objective of minimizing the number of rows of the table.
 Each WIDTH defines the maximum number of characters in the cell per row.
 Note, however, that the sum of WIDTHs does not necessarily equal to the width of table, since the table layout is